aria1991/PD-typescript/README.md

 <!--more-->

-#### Here is a smaple of the script that deploys the backend of your patient dashboard application on the Ethereum blockchain using AWS:
+#### Here is a sample of the script that deploys the backend of your patient dashboard application on the Ethereum blockchain using AWS:
 ```yaml
 # Install the necessary dependencies
 npm install --save truffle-hdwallet-provider web3